-USB ports are a standard on virtually all PCs today and is used for general purpose external high-speed interfacing.
+USB1.1, USB2.0 and USB3.0 ports are standard on virtually all PCs today and are used for general purpose external high speed interfacing and charging devices.

 If your present system does not have any of these ports, you can install a USB card in a PCI slot on your motherboard.